 Smartphones are an important and personal tech purchase so at PC Advisor we review all the major handsets available to buy in the UK.
 Here we rank them into the 20 best smartphones of 2014/2015.
-When you've found the phone you like, compare mobile phone deals to get the best tariff.
 See also: What's the fastest smartphone of 2015: processor, web and graphics performance comparison

 We test and review smartphones in-depth and here are the best of the best from all the operating systems including iOS, Android, Windows Phone and BlackBerry.
 We update this story all the time as we review the latest smartphones.
 See also: Best Android smartphones in UK: What's the best Android phone you can buy in 2015?

 If you've visited this page in the past you may notice that we've cut the number of smartphone in the list.
 There are now just 20 to help you get a clearer and more concise look at the best phones on the market.